1-IHR/flywire/README.md

 ## Approach

-MCIS is NP-hard, so rather than searching exhaustively, the problem is reduced to maximum clique on a bounded compatibility graph, then verified exactly.
+This problem is NP-hard, so rather than searching exhaustively, the problem is reduced to maximum clique on a bounded compatibility graph, then verified exactly.

 **Edge signatures.** The density gap rules out node signatures.
 Constraining both endpoints of a directed edge jointly, via a log2-binned 4-tuple of in/out degrees, yields signatures substantially more selective than single-node fingerprints, since both source and target degree profiles must match simultaneously: